 Hotels in Pâquis are two-faced.
 On one hand, you get the cheaper centred ones such as the Nash Ville, Novotel, Warwick or Royal Manotel.

-On the other, you get the first class hotels standing by the lake with views on the city and Jet d'Eau, these include the Beach Rivage, Grand Hotel Kempinski, Richemond, Hotel d'Angleterre or the world famous President Wilson.
+On the other, you get the first class hotels standing by the lake with views on the city and Jet d'Eau, these include the Beach Rivage, Fairmont Grand Hotel, Richemond, Hotel d'Angleterre or the world famous President Wilson.

 Pâquis is home to many different cultures, a vivid expression of that is the myriad of foreign restaurants you'll find there.
 Mediterranean, South Asian, Middle Eastern, it's worth walking around before finding your perfect fit.

 Plenty of clubs, bars, pubs and activity going on the whole night.
 As Paquis is not very big, it is easy to switch between frew clubs in a night, if you wish.

 The Mambo is certainly the most famous club and cocktail bar followed closely by bar the Scandale.
 Combined with the Red Light District, this area is sprawling with bars which will keep you busy until the early hours of morning.